StephRicardo/steph-repl-game-escape/README.md

 ### Usage

-After you've downloaded the file.
-Run it from your command line using:
+After downloading the file, run it from your Command Line using:

 ```bash